uvarc/workshop-site/content/lesson/fiji-scripting.md

     * Username: your computing ID
     * Password: your computing ID (you can change this after your first login)

 2. Let's create a new empty dataset.
 Click on the green folder icon in the top left corner right below your Name.
-Name it `Mitosis`.
+Name it `<YOUR_UID>_workshop`, for example `mst3k_workshop`.
 After the dataset is generated, your user interface should look like this:
     ![](/images/fiji-omero-dataset.png)

-4. Click on the `Mitosis` dataset icon and take note of the `Dataset ID` shown in the sidebar on the right side of the window.
+4. Click on the green icon for your new dataset and take note of the `Dataset ID` shown in the sidebar on the right side of the window.
 We need this ID when we run our scripts.

 ## Saving Images to the OMERO database

-Let's try to export an Image from Fiji to OMERO.
+Let's try to export an image from Fiji to OMERO.

 ### Single Images

-1. Go back to Fiji and then to `File` --> `Open Samples` --> `Blobs`.
+1. Go back to Fiji and then to `File` > `Open Samples` > `Blobs`.

 2. Go back to the Fiji Script Editor and open the `Omero_Open.py file`.
 ```